These are some of the best places to cruise to across the globe. All you have to do is choose your itinerary—and start counting down the days.

 Late summer onwards is the best time to cruise from patrician Boston along the coast of New England as leaves begin to take on the brilliant golds, scarlets, and ochres of fall.

 Across the border in Canada, drive from Halifax along the coast to rugged Peggy’s Cove, one of the most photographed lighthouses in the country.
 From Saint John, you could join a tour along the glorious Fundy Trail Parkway and admire its sweeping beaches and red sandstone cliffs.
-In historic Vieux-Québec, you’ll stroll past cobbled lanes, 17th-century stone houses, and chic cafes, discovering why Quebec is known for its fascinating culture.
+In historic Vieux-Québec, you’ll stroll past cobbled lanes, 17th-century stone houses, and chic cafes.

 Bermuda